 A hypnopompic hallucination is associated in the same category as Hypnagogia and Sleep Paralysis.
 A Hypnopompic hallucination occurs when a person is just about to wake up from sleep.
 They may see, feel, smell or taste something that seems very real, and they may feel they are actually awake at the time.
 It could be hearing someone calling your name as you wake up or seeing a figure in your room.
 Maybe you open your eyes and see a light above the bed or in my own case, I often see black dots that come towards me.
 I feel like I am awake, but I really wake up often screaming from what felt like a very real experience in my own bedroom where I see black dots or mist coming at me.
 I can assure you that I am not under any sort of paranormal attack.
 This is something I have experienced since I was little and long before I started investigating the paranormal.

 What sets this apart from a dream is that it lacks a story.
 It is not a part of the dreams that have been playing in your head throughout the night.
 It is a random and disconnected experience that can feel like it is taking place in your bedroom as you lie in bed.
-This is why so many people associate it with being a paranormal visitation as it is seperate to your dreams and you are essentially in your very own bedroom.
-What makes it different to sleep paraylsis is that you are not paralyised and have movement of your body and can even speak or scream which again is why a lot of people tend to think it is a paranormal experience.
+This is why so many people associate it with being a paranormal visitation as it is separate from your dreams and you are essentially in your very own bedroom.
+What makes it different to sleep paralysis is that you are not paralysed and have movement of your body and can even speak or scream which again is why a lot of people tend to think it is a paranormal experience.

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!